ymlai87416/CarND-Semantic-Segmentation/README.md

 #### Layers

 Only FCN layers and the last 2 convolution layers (fc6 and fc7) is trained.
-Other layers are frozen, and act as the feature extractor.
+Other layers are frozen and act as the feature extractor.

-#### Epoch, learning rate ,and dropout
+#### Epoch, learning rate, and dropout

 This training uses Adam Optimizer with learning rate=`0.0001`, dropout rate=`0.5` for dropout layer after fc6 and fc7, and train the neural network for `50` epochs.